swcarpentry/shell-novice/03-pipefilter.md

 > '.p').
 >
 > When the shell sees a wildcard, it expands it to create a list of
-> filenames *before* passing those names to whatever command is being run.
+> matching filenames *before* running the command that was asked for.
 > This means that commands like `wc` and `ls` never see the wildcard
 > characters, just what those wildcards matched.
 This is another example
 > of orthogonal design.